matthewmueller/joy/Readme.md

 - [x] implement functions with multiple return values
 - [x] implement anonymous functions
 - [x] break
+- [x] append
+- [ ] range
+- [ ] len
 - [ ] continue
 - [ ] implement slices
-- [ ] implement built-in function maps (append, copy, len, make)
+- [ ] implement other built-in functions (copy, make)
 - [ ] special types like `[]byte`, `time.Time`, `error`
 - [ ] implement spreads (users...)
 - [ ] implement switch statements
 - [ ] handle User{"a"}
+- [ ] iota
 - [ ] panics
 - [ ] custom types (type Blah = string)
-- [ ] global variables, constants, etc.
+- [ ] global constants, iota, etc.

 ### Package-Level:

 - [x] support multiple files
   - files are wrapped in closures and the package wraps the file closures in another closure calling main()
 - [ ] see if we can mimic rollup to decrease filesize further
+- [ ] We can also inspect the callgraph to eliminate deadcode, though it's pretty expensive to do (maybe only for production builds?).
+I think there's a faster way of doing this by keeping a tally of the types that we use for each identifier as we traverse the Go AST and then including/excluding functions at the end based on if they're used or not.
+We just need a way to build out (potentially big) standard libraries without worrying about the build size blowing up.

 ### Hard but probably necessary:

 - [ ] support goroutines and channels(using async/await)
+  - the hardest thing here is turning the functions into async once we discover a goroutine and then marking all their parents as async too.
   - we need some async functionality for things like AJAX
     - otherwise callback hell in Go? 🤷‍♂️
-  - probably makes sense to prototype this as a babel transform first

   - if too hard or too costly, maybe just mutexes? gopherjs does seem to have a working implementation of goroutines and channels
   - for cross-browser we can run it through this: https://github.com/facebook/regenerator
     - this process relies on a Promise polyfill, but if written